A formula for the Euler class of foliations

-The following is a very well-known result in differential topology and several proofs are easy to access among the literature.
+The following is a very well-known result in differential topology and several proofs are available in the literature.
 One such source is \cite[Theorem 14.4]{benedetti_lectures_2021}.

 \bt[Poincar\'e--Hopf Theorem] Let $S$ be a compact oriented surface and let $X$ be a smooth vector field on $S$ transverse to the boundary.
-If $X$ has isolated zeroes, then where $e(\pi)\in H^2(S,\partial S)\cong \Z$ is the Euler class of $\pi:T_1(S)\to S$ relative to any boundary section transverse to the boundary. \et
+If $X$ has isolated zeroes, then where $e(\pi)\in H^2(S,\partial S)$ is the Euler class of $\pi: T_1(S)\to S$ relative to any boundary section transverse to the boundary, and $[S]\in H_2(S,\partial S)$ is the fundamental class. \et